gocd/docs.go.cd/INTRO.md

 - [Managing pipelines](configuration/managing_pipelines.md) - Release Management with GoCD.
 - [Managing a build cloud](configuration/managing_a_build_cloud.md) - How to set up and scale your build cloud.
 - [Managing artifacts and reports](configuration/managing_artifacts_and_reports.md) - Keep your test reports, binaries and other artifacts in GoCD's central repository.
+- [Running GoCD on Kubernetes](gocd_on_kubernetes/introduction.md) - Learn how to setup GoCD on a Kubernetes cluster.

 ### See GoCD in use